5/6/2025

 Analyst, Raymond James

-Good morning, and congratulations again, Travis, on a fantastic career.
-I wanna follow up on some of the prior commentary, and again, really appreciate the leadership that y'all are showing with this meaningful reduction in activity, both in the shareholder letter and in those comments here earlier on the call.
-You talked about that $65, $70 oil price world where you'd look to maybe put your foot back on the accelerator, and I just wanna dig in a little bit more.
-Should we think of it as even if your cost structure was to continue to move lower due to service costs, efficiencies, whatever, and returns continue to improve, y'all would still probably wait until you're in a $65, $70 world before you'd wanna put your foot on the accelerator.
+Good morning and congratulations again, Travis, on a fantastic career.
+I want to follow up on some of the prior commentary and, again, really appreciate the leadership that you all are showing with this meaningful reduction in activity, both in the shareholder letter and then in Emile's comments here earlier in the call.
+You talked about kind of that $65, $70 kind of oil price world where you'd look to maybe put your foot back on the accelerator, and I just want to kind of dig it out a little bit more.
+So should we think of it as even if your cost structure was to continue to move lower due to service costs, efficiencies, whatever, and returns continue to improve, you all would still probably wait until you're in a $65, $70 world before you'd want to put your foot on the accelerator.
 Am I thinking about that right?

 speaker

 Yeah, that's right, John.
-I just think we wanna be patient.
+I just think we want to be patient.
 I think there's a lot of uncertainty on both the demand and the supply side.
-In our mind, the supply side's gonna figure itself out pretty quickly here, but demand obviously is something I'm not an expert in, right?
-We're experts in US shale and US supply and what we're seeing in the field.
-In my mind, a $70 plus crude environment is a relatively healthy environment, and that would be an appropriate time to bring some capital back into the equation.
+In our mind, the supply side is going to figure itself out pretty quickly here, but demand obviously is something I'm not an expert in.
+We're experts in U.S. shale and U.S. supply and what we're seeing in the field.
+In my mind, a $70-plus crude environment is a relatively healthy environment.
+And that would be an appropriate time to bring some capital back into the equation.

 speaker